 Old Havana (La Habana Vieja), Cuba, was inscribed in the UNESCO World Heritage List in 1982 as an area of cultural and historical significance.
 The old center retains a lingering ambiance of the gold-laden swashbucklers who used this port as a stopping point.
 The original city, founded in 1519, boasts Baroque and Neoclassical monuments that are scattered among the private dwellings decorated in classic stucco and wrought iron.
 Wander through the old Spanish fortresses of Castillo del Morro, La Cabana, or San Salvador de la Punta.
 Be sure to visit the Cathedral of San Cristobal, or walk along the famous Melecon seafront promenade and sea wall on the north side of the city.
 Don’t miss the La Bodeguita del Medio bar where Ernest Hemmingway drank a little inspiration from time to time.

 One of the best preserved historical fortresses in the Americas, Brimstone Hill Fortress was declared a UNESCO World Heritage Site in 1999.
 The fortress was built between the 1690s and 1790s atop an immense volcanic promontory some 800 feet high.
 It rests amid the cane fields and rain forests of St. Kitts and is often referred to as the “Gibraltar of the West Indies”.
+These are the 10 best Brimestone Hill Tours.
 The cannons still perch like sentinels of days gone by, the fortress still retains the flavor of its original purpose.
-With the panoramic sweeping views of the Caribbean and the nearby Montserrat, Nevis , Saba, St. Martin, and St. Barts, it is understandably one of the island’s most popular tourist destinations.
+With the panoramic sweeping views of the Caribbean and the nearby Montserrat, Nevis , Saba, St Maarten, and St Barts, it is understandably one of the island’s most popular tourist destinations.

 Hatians, determined to protect their new nation, built the remarkable Citadelle Laferrière atop the 3000-foot Bonnet a L’Eveque mountain.
 It commands stunning views all the way to Cuba, 90 miles away across the Caribbean and enjoys the accolade of being the Western Hemisphere’s largest fortress.
 This symbol of Haitian national pride and UNESCO World Heritage site was built between 1805 and 1820, and within its 130-foot walls are 365 cannons standing as testaments to its original purpose.
 Piles of cannonballs still sit in stacks at the base of the fortress walls.
 Known also as Citadelle Henri Christophe, the famed King Herni is buried within its walls, with a commemorative plaque marking the site.
-It’s located in the northern part of the country, a peaceful region that allows access to tourists, who can hire guides in the town of Milot to visit the fort.
+It’s located in the northern part of the country, a peaceful region that allows access to tourists, who can hire guides in the town of Milot to visit the fort, or book a sightseeing visit to Citadelle Lafererière from Cap Haitien.
 Remarkably, and a massive testament to its construction, it survived the 2010 Earthquake which devastated Haiti.

 Old San Juan, Puerto Rico

 Old San Juan, the oldest settlement in Puerto Rico, is also its capital.
 Cross the bridge onto this narrow island city and you’ll go back several centuries to a time when the narrow streets were paved in cobblestone, massive walls fortified cities, and the buildings bloomed with color.
-Located in the city are the picture-postcard Fort San Felipe del Morro, sitting atop a 100 foot bluff sporting a lighthouse, and La Fortaleza , the oldest executive mansion in continuous use in the New World.
+Located in the city are the picture-postcard Fort San Felipe del Morro, sitting atop a 100 foot bluff sporting a lighthouse, and La Fortaleza, the oldest executive mansion in continuous use in the New World.
 Both are listed as UNESCO World Heritage sites.
 Nearby are the palace of Ponce de Leon, built on 1521, and the Cathedral of San Juan Bautista where his tomb resides.
-A free tourist trolley serves the city.
+Check out the 10 Best Old San Juan Tours.